devsjc/python-project-structure/README.md

 Repo containing a template for creating a modern Python microservice.
 The template is designed to contain the important parts of a Hexagonal python microservice, with a minimal dockerfile and a CI workflow that builds and tests the service.
 It uses modern python standards, such as pyproject.toml and src-layout, and is designed to be easily extended.
+The contents of this README are an example of what you might expect to find in a well-documented service.

 ## Running the service